Converting to electric appliances and equipment can benefit members – and the environment – in the long-run

-Given all the ways we constantly rely on electricity, did you realize the power supplied by Jo-Carroll Energy is becoming greener?
+Given all the ways we constantly rely on electricity, did you realize the power supplied by JCE Co-op is becoming greener?
 About 20 percent of electricity generated in our region comes from renewable energy, and that number is growing.
 A greener grid paired with energy efficiency (which helps members save energy and money) is called beneficial electrification.

 Electric Appliances